Aurolembakou/soc-analyst-portfolio/projects/01-soc-fundamentals/README.md

 - [Author](#author)

+This project is the first module of my SOC Analyst Portfolio.

+It introduces the core concepts of Security Operations Centers (SOC), including analyst roles, monitoring workflows, incident response, and the technologies used to detect and respond to cyber threats.

+The knowledge presented here serves as the foundation for the hands-on SOC investigations and SIEM laboratories developed throughout this portfolio.

 ##  Project Overview

 This project provides an overview of a Security Operations Center (SOC), its architecture, responsibilities, processes and the role of SOC analysts in detecting and responding to cyber threats.